 The tilde operator could be used to include synonyms of your search query.
 Google nowadays includes synonyms by default.

-The plus operator used to force exact match on single phrase searches, but was deprecated when Google+ was launched.
+The plus operator was used to force exact match on single phrase searches but was deprecated when Google+ was launched.
 This operator was not taken back after Google+ officially closed down back in 2019.

-Although this operator isn’t officially deprecated, most of the time we find the result returned is faulty.
+Although this operator isn’t officially deprecated, most of the time the results are not accurate.

 The datarange: operator used to return searches within a certain period.
 The time period had to be defined by the Julian date format.
 The operator still works in some cases, but with a lot of inconsistency.

 This operator was used to return all websites using the specified word or phrase in an anchor text.
 It still returns some results, but the results returned are often inaccurate.

 Example: inanchor:apple iphone

 7. The operator allinanchor:

 Similar to the one above but must include all words defined.
 Also deprecated but do return some inaccurate results.